googleapis/google-cloud-python/packages/django-google-spanner/examples/from-scratch/README.md

 * Instance name
 * Database name aka DisplayName

-Once in, please edit the file `hc/local_settings.py`, and:
+Once in, edit the DATABASES section of your mysite/settings.py file to the following:

 a) add `django_spanner` as the very first entry to your `INSTALLED_APPS`
 ```python